 Applicants are expected to be Board-Certified Music Therapists (or eligible to sit for the exam) and demonstrate excellent musicianship and interpersonal skills.

-Music Therapy Equivalency and Master’s Degree - The program is designed for the person who has earned an undergraduate degree in a music field and desires to study music therapy at the graduate level.
+The program is designed for the person who has earned an undergraduate degree in a music field and desires to study music therapy at the graduate level.
 Students in this program take the necessary undergraduate prerequisite coursework to fulfill requirements for entry-level practice concurrently with graduate coursework in advanced clinical practice and research.
 After completion of all course work, a six month clinical internship, and an advanced clinical placement, the student is eligible to sit for the Certification Board for Music Therapists (CBMT) exam.

 The CSU Music Therapy Equivalency plus Master's Degree program is only offered on campus in Fort Collins, Colo.
 Our program is focused on the evidenced-based practice in music therapy, including courses in science, psychology, counseling, and music therapy.
 Students have opportunities to join a research team or complete a research project in the Center for Biomedical Research in Music.